6 Ways to Use a Dental Practice Loan for Business Growth

 Consider using your small business loan to hire a digital marketing professional or recruit an agency to manage your digital strategy.
 Or, you could run your own digital marketing campaigns; however, you’ll need some basic knowledge of digital marketing tactics.

 If you choose to run your own campaigns, use your business loan to launch campaigns on Google, Bing, and Facebook.
-In today’s fast-paced world, you simply can’t afford to opt out of digital marketing, as it’s such an lucrative way to reach customers.
+In today’s fast-paced world, you can’t afford to opt out of digital marketing, as it’s such a lucrative way to reach customers.

 3. Purchase New Equipment

-Dental equipment isn’t cheap, but it’s imperative to performing your services, and giving your patients the best possible care.
+Dental equipment isn’t cheap, but it’s imperative to perform your services and give your patients the best possible care.
 If your equipment is broken or outdated, a business loan could help you invest in new replacements.

 Before applying for an equipment loan, review your business plan and cash flow statements to determine how much money is needed for equipment costs.
 As previously mentioned, you could take out an equipment loan to specifically fund those purchases.
-However, if you need your loan for equipment in addition to other business costs, you may want to pursue a business loan from an alternative lender.
+However, suppose you need your loan for equipment in addition to other business costs.
+In that case, you may want to pursue a business loan from an alternative lender.

 4. Start an Expansion Project